Roarie Deacon: Maidstone United

 On 10 June 2021, Deacon joined Maidstone United.
 He would help Maidstone win the 2021–22 National League South.
 After being relegated the following season, Deacon would leave Maidstone in June 2023.

 Havant & Waterlooville return and Dulwich Hamlet loan

 On 13 June 2023, Havant & Waterlooville announced the re-signing of Deacon following his release from Maidstone United.

 On 16 March 2024, Deacon joined Isthmian League Premier Division club Dulwich Hamlet on loan until the end of the season.
 He made his first start the same day in a league win over Lewes.

 Havant & Waterlooville confirmed that Deacon would leave the club upon the expiry of his contract in June 2024.

 Ramsgate

 In July 2024, Deacon joined Isthmian South East Division side Ramsgate.
 On 18 April 2025, Deacon won the South East Division title with The Rams and earned promotion to the Premier Division.

 Ashford United

 On 25 July 2025, Deacon returned to the Isthmian South East Division, joining Ashford United.

+Hythe Town

+In November 2025, Deacon joined Southern Counties East Football League Premier Division club Hythe Town as player/assistant manager.
+He departed the club in February 2026.

+Harold Hill (player/assistant manager)

+After leaving Hythe, Deacon joined Essex Olympian Football League Premier Division club Harold Hill and helped the club avoid relegation.
+On 4 June 2026, Harold Hill announced that Deacon would also serve as the club's assistant manager to long-time teammate Joe Ellul.